-Liquidation is the formal closure a Limited Company.
-If the company is insolvent the process required is Creditor’s Voluntary Liquidation (CVL).
+Liquidation is the way to formally close a Limited Company.
+If the company is insolvent the process is called Creditor’s Voluntary Liquidation (CVL).

 - How to implement a CVL

-Do you want help to liquidate a company?
+Do you want help to close a company?
 Give us a call (0800 180 8440) or complete the form below to speak to one of our experts

 When to use Creditor’s Voluntary Liquidation